F-Stack/f-stack/dpdk/doc/guides/contributing/abi_versioning.rst

    } DPDK_20;

-The addition of the new block tells the linker that a new version node is available (DPDK_21), which contains the symbol rte_acl_create, and inherits the symbols from the DPDK_20 node.
-This list is directly translated into a list of exported symbols when DPDK is compiled as a shared library
+The addition of the new block tells the linker that a new version node ``DPDK_21`` is available, which contains the symbol rte_acl_create, and inherits the symbols from the DPDK_20 node.
+This list is directly translated into a list of exported symbols when DPDK is compiled as a shared library.

-Next, we need to specify in the code which function map to the rte_acl_create symbol at which versions.
+Next, we need to specify in the code which function maps to the rte_acl_create symbol at which versions.
 First, at the site of the initial symbol definition, we need to update the function so that it is uniquely named, and not in conflict with the public symbol name